Máximo de Meana y Guridi: Mayoral term

-Puerto Rico's Spanish governor General Segundo de la Portilla Gutierrez appointed Meana y Guridi to replace mayor Andrés Caparrós García who had left Ponce to serve as mayor of San Juan.
+Puerto Rico's Spanish governor General Segundo de la Portilla Gutiérrez appointed Meana y Guridi to replace mayor Andrés Caparrós García who had left Ponce to serve as mayor of San Juan.
 The appointment was the result of suggestions made to the governor by members of the Ponce Municipal Assembly, after they had been positively impacted by Meana Guridi's involvement in the 1882 Feria Exposición de Ponce for which Meana had not only designed its Main Pavilion (now Parque de Bombas) but had also taken active part in the planning and operation of the Exposición itself as well.
 Meana Guridi completed Caparrós García's term, which expired on 2 February 1882, as alcalde delegado (interim mayor).
 On 2 February 1882, Meana Guridi then officially became mayor of the city, a post he held until 31 May 1884.

 On 16 October 1882, the following were members of Meana's Municipal Council: